OEUG99/Knowledge-Garden/pages/Projects___CHIP-8.md

 			- **Stage 1 -  The Emulator:**
 				- The heart of the project took the form of an interpreter for the CHIP-8 language.
 It entailed a deep dive into the inner workings of the CHIP-8 system to read, decode, and execute CHIP-8 program instructions accurately.
 This stage involved an in-depth exploration of computer architecture, reiterating the fundamentals of bitwise operations, which stood as an integral part of the Emulator's operation.
 			- **Stage 2 - The Assembler: **
+				- During this stage, I created an assembler which is a program that transforms human-readable CHIP-8 assembly code into a structure that our emulator could process.
+This proved to be a fantastic practical exercise in understanding the translation from higher-level, readable assembly code into machine-level instructions.
-				- During this stage, I
+				- Through this stage I learned
 			-